napari/napari/docs/naps/4-async-slicing.md

 natural that we might break anyone that was depending on slicing being synchronous.
 At a minimum, we must provide a public way to achieve the same fundamental goals, such as connecting to the `slice_ready` event.

+The initial plan is to keep synchronous slicing as the default behavior and only trigger asynchronous slicing in specific cases.
+For example, using the API to directly set `Dims.current_step` should cause synchronous slicing whereas dragging a dimension slider in the GUI should cause asynchronous slicing.
+This allows us to start exposing asynchronous slicing as a useful behavior for interacting with large data without breaking those that were dependent on the existing synchronous behavior.

 ### Store existing slice state on layer